-After first two telescopes (the ANU 40 inch and 16 inch telescopes) were completed at Siding Spring Observatory, a third telescope, a 24 inch reflector, was also ordered from Boller & Chivens.
+After the first two telescopes (the ANU 40 inch and 16 inch telescopes) were completed at Siding Spring Observatory, a third telescope, a 24 inch reflector was also ordered from Boller & Chivens.
 It was built on site and was commissioned in 1966 under the directorship of Olin Eggen.
-The telescope building also contains an aluminising plant room as well as storage areas.
-It has been decommissioned and is now used as office space and work rooms.
+The telescope building also contains an aluminising plant room to enable the recoating of mirrors up to 40 inches, as well as storage areas.
+The telescope has now been decommissioned and the building is now used as the International Telescope Operations office.

 In its later years the telescope was primarily fitted with instruments for photometry and imaging work, and used mainly for photoelectric photometry.